False discovery proportion envelopes with m-consistency: Introduction

-It turns out that most of the existing bounds, while being accurate in certain regimes, are not consistent.
-In particular, this is the case for those of \cite{katsevich2020simultaneous}, because of a constant factor (larger than 1) in front of the FDP estimate.
-The present paper proposes to fill this gap by proposing new envelopes that are consistent.
-In a nutshell, we replace the constant in front of the FDP estimate by a function that tends to $1$ in a particular asymptotical regime.
+{It turns out that most of the existing {FDP} bounds, while being accurate in certain regimes, are not {$m$}-consistent {with respect to classical FDR controlling procedures}.
+In particular, this is the case for {the Simes bound \citep{Sim1986} and} those of \cite{katsevich2020simultaneous} {with respect to the BH procedure,} because of a {an incompressible} constant factor (larger than 1) in front of the FDP estimate.
+The present paper proposes to fill this gap by introducing new envelopes that are {$m$}-consistent.
+In a nutshell, we replace the constant in front of the FDP estimate by a function that tends to $1$ in an asymptotical regime {under broad conditions including sparse asymptotical settings (i.e., the proportion of false null hypotheses tends to 0)}. {We stress that this notion of $m$-consistency only concerns a vanishing gap between the FDP bound and the FDR nominal level of a reference procedure.
+It does {\it not} require that the individual tests are consistent in the usual sense, i.e. we do not assume that they reject a false null hypothesis with probability tending to 1; nor does it require that the reference procedure has {full asymptotic power.}}}

-Since we evoke consistency, it is worth emphasizing that the envelopes developed in this work have coverage holding in a {\it non-asymptotical} sense.
-Here, consistency means that on top of this strong non-asymptotical guarantee, the bound satisfies an additional sharpness condition in an asymptotical sense and for some scenarios of interest, including sparse ones.
+{Let us emphasize again that the envelopes developed in this work have coverage holding in a {\it non-asymptotical} sense.
+Here, {$m$-}consistency means that on top of this strong non-asymptotical guarantee, the {FDP} bound satisfies an additional sharpness condition in an asymptotical sense and for some scenarios of interest, including sparse ones.}